Joe Minucci

-Joe Minucci (born November 6, 1981) is a former American football defensive lineman who played four seasons in the Arena Football League with the Nashville Kats and Cleveland Gladiators.
+Joe Minucci (born November 6, 1981) is an American former professional football defensive lineman who played four seasons in the Arena Football League (AFL) with the Nashville Kats and Cleveland Gladiators.
 He played college football at University of Delaware.
 He was also a member of the New York Jets, Tennessee Valley Vipers, Tennessee Titans, New Orleans Saints and Baltimore Ravens.

 College career

 Minucci played for the Delaware Fightin' Blue Hens from 1999 to 2002, earning All-Atlantic 10 Conference honors his senior season in 2002 and helping the Hens advance to the 2000 NCAA Division I-AA championship playoff semifinals.

 Professional career

-New York Jets

-Minucci signed with the New York Jets on June 25, 2003 after going undrafted in the 2003 NFL Draft.
+Minucci signed with the New York Jets on June 25, 2003, after going undrafted in the 2003 NFL draft.
 He was released by the Jets on July 15, 2003.

-Tennessee Valley Vipers

 Minucci played for the Tennessee Valley Vipers of the af2 in 2004.

-Nashville Kats

-Minucci was signed by the Nashville Kats on October 14, 2004.
+Minucci was signed by the Nashville Kats of the Arena Football League (AFL) on October 14, 2004.
 He played for the Kats from 2005 to 2007, earning Second Team All-Arena honors in 2006 and All-Rookie Team recognition in 2005.